• Skip to primary navigation

 4. Lay one of the rectangle sheets of aluminum foil down and lay parchment paper on top.
 Place garlic bulb on top, cut side up.

 5. Drizzle or brush on 1 teaspoon of olive oil to the cut side, sprinkle with salt and pepper.
+Pull the parchment paper up around the garlic, twisting at the top to close it.
+Close up the foil around parchment.

-6. Place into the oven and bake for 40-70 minutes until garlic is soft and lightly browned.
+6. Place into the oven and bake for 30-40 minutes until garlic is soft and lightly browned.

 7. Let garlic cool for about 10 minutes before removing the cloves with a small fork or squeezing them out from the bottom.